-General: You may submit redemption requests to your Service Organization in person or by telephone, mail or wire.
+General: You may submit redemption requests to your Service Organization in person, by telephone, or by mail.
 Redemption requests are effected at the NAV next calculated after receipt of the redemption request by your Service Organization in proper form and transmission of the request to the Transfer Agent.
 The Fund's NAV is calculated once daily at the close of regular trading hours on the NYSE (generally 4:00 p.m.
 Eastern time) on each day the NYSE is open.
-You can only redeem Shares of a Fund on days the NYSE is open.
+You can redeem Shares of a Fund only on days the NYSE is open.
 Your Service Organization may refuse a telephone redemption request if it believes it is advisable to do so.
 You will bear the risk of loss from fraudulent or unauthorized instructions received over the telephone provided your Service Organization reasonably believes that the instructions are genuine.
-Shareholders requesting redemptions by wire are charged a transaction fee of \$7.50.
+Shareholders requesting redemptions by wire are charged a transaction fee of \$15.